jkekoamartin/apache-pulsar-standalone-geo-replication/README.md

 1. [Access the dashboard](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.) and nter the token saved in the step above!

 # Deploy Apache Pulsar
-To simulate a geographically distributed Pulsar cluster we are using a multiple [standalone brokers](https://pulsar.apache.org/docs/en/standalone/) running in the same Kubernetes namespace.
+To simulate a geographically distributed Pulsar cluster we are using multiple [standalone brokers](https://pulsar.apache.org/docs/en/standalone/) running either in the same Kubernetes namespace or as Docker containers.

-Admittedly this overly simplistic, but given resource constraints on a local workstation a full-blown cluster with separate zookepper, bookies, proxies etc is probably infeasible.
+Admittedly this is overly simplistic, but given resource constraints on a local workstation a full-blown cluster with separate zookeeper, bookies, proxies etc is probably infeasible.

-From a purly functional perspeective it should not matter, however.
+From a purely functional perspective it should not matter, however.
 We can still play around with the different clusters as-if they were deployed in different geographic locations.

-**In order for the setup to work properly, the default broker name (`standlone`) must be globally unique or the cluster repllication will not work properly.
+**In order for the setup to work properly, the default broker name (`standalone`) must be globally unique or the cluster replication will not work properly.
 This is done by configuring the `clusterName` option.**

+## Deploy with Kubernetes
-To deploy the clusters run `deploy.sh` - or - do the following manually
+To deploy the clusters using Kubernetes, run `deploy.sh` - or - do the following manually:

-1. Define a test namespace `pulsar``
+1. Define a test namespace `pulsar`

         kubectl apply -f spec/namespace.yaml